its-ericjones/windows-automations/README.md

-Here's a repo that contains all of my automations for Windows.
+A repo that contains all scripts and projects related to automating Windows.